taktsun/islands_of_emotions/README.md

 		renv::consent(provided = TRUE)

  3. [Clone](https://resources.github.com/github-and-rstudio/#:~:text=Clone%20the%20repository%20with%20RStudio&text=On%20GitHub%2C%20navigate%20to%20the,RStudio%20on%20your%20local%20environment.) this repo (https://github.com/taktsun/islands_of_emotions) to your RStudio
- 4. Restore the package dependencies
+ 4. Restore the package dependencies^

 	    renv::restore()